ibrasec/query_AS_prefixes/README.md

 # find-AS-pool

-a simple program to find the IP pool of the given AS
+a simple program to find the IP pool of the given Autonomous System (AS)

+# example:
-example: if the AS (Autonomus System) of a given ISP

-is 21003, you just execute this code to know

-all of its registred subnets
+if the AS (Autonomus System) of a given ISP is 21003, you just execute this code to know all of its registred subnets

 	root@PC-1:/home#./findpool 21003
 	'41.208.103.0/24'
 	'41.208.64.0/18'
 	'41.252.0.0/14'
 	'41.252.0.0/18'
 	'41.252.128.0/18'
 	'41.252.192.0/18'
 	'41.252.192.0/19'